Institute-of-AT-Professionals/roadmap/README.md

 ## Roadmap for development of the new professional body <br />with the ultimate aim of creating a protected job title

+Please use the discussions area for comment and conversations around this development: </br>https://github.com/Institute-of-AT-Professionals/roadmap/discussions

-### This is draft ideas.
-Please submit any proposed changes.
+### These are draft ideas.
+Please submit any proposed changes!

 - Develop set of standards <i>(use EduAT competancy framework as a basis?)</i>
 - Define tiers of membership;